-In honor of World Elephant Day I decided to pull some snaps out the “Tanzania, 2007″ photo shoebox.
-What I dug up includes a handful of elephant and “Big 5″ wildlife photos from a day safari to Ngorongoro Crater outside of Arusha.
+In honor of World Elephant Day I decided to pull some snaps out the “Tanzania, 2007” photo shoebox.
+What I dug up includes a handful of elephant and “Big 5” wildlife photos from a day safari to Ngorongoro Crater outside of Arusha, Tanzania.
 Click here or on the collage below to see all the pictures!

 World Elephant Day falls on August 12 and its mission is “to spread awareness, share knowledge, and provide solutions for better care and management of both captive and wild elephants.”
 Although the topic of elephant protection is not the darling phrase of conservation philanthropy that it was in the mid-90s, elephants around the world are still very much in need of sustained protection efforts:

-Habitat fragmentation due to increased population and agriculture pressure takes away million of acres of viable elephant habitat every year while also eliminating important migration routes.
-Desertification and global climate change further shrink remaining habitat and increased international demand for ivory means that illegal poaching kills hundreds of elephants every year.
+Habitat fragmentation due to increased population and agriculture pressure takes away million of acres of viable elephant habitat every year while also eliminating important migration routes; desertification and global climate change further shrink remaining habitat.
+Elephant populations remain vulnerable to increased international demand for ivory which equates to illegal poaching that kills hundreds of elephants every year and leaves many juveniles orphaned.
 (National Geographic did an excellent story on Blood Ivory in 2012.)

 In Asia, riding elephants is a very popular tourist activity however many tourists are simply unaware of the toll elephant rides take on abused and mistreated elephants.
-Elephant mahouts use barbaric methods of separating and confining juvenile elephants from their mothers for days on end in a “pahajaan” ritual which translates to “the crush” or “the breaking ceremony”.
-A traditional “pahajaan” ritual includes torturing elephants with beatings, hot iron prods, tying up their legs, poking out their eyes and other atrocities to forcibly break young elephants’ spirits.
-Elephants are literally beaten into submission and tortured so that tourists can have their elephant rides.
+Elephant mahouts use barbaric methods of separating and confining juvenile elephants from their mothers in a “pahajaan” ritual which translates to “the crush” or “the breaking ceremony”.
+A traditional “pahajaan” includes psychological and physical torture using hot iron prods, leg restraints to unbalance and cripple elephants, constant beatings, lighting fires next to restraint boxes, poking out their eyes and other atrocities to forcibly break young elephants’ spirits.
+Elephants are literally beaten into submission and tortured so that tourists can have the errant pleasure of an elephant ride.